yaakovLowenstein/hx-requests/docs/guide/quickstart.rst

     All :code:`HXRequests` must be defined inside an :code:`hx_requests.py` file, and the :code:`hx_requests.py` files must live inside an app that's included in Django's :code:`INSTALLED_APPS`.

-| Create the HXRequest.
+| Create the HxRequest.
-| The :code:`hx-post` will get directed to this :code:`HXRequest`.
+| The :code:`hx-post` will get directed to this :code:`HxRequest`.

 .. code-block:: python

-    from hx_requests.hx_requests import BaseHXRequest
+    from hx_requests.hx_requests import BaseHxRequest

-    class ChangeEmail(BaseHXRequest):
+    class ChangeEmail(BaseHxRequest):
         name = "change_email"
         POST_template = "email.html"